hashicorp/consul/website/source/docs/agent/config-entries/service-resolver.html.md

   attempts to resolve the service this resolver defines will be substituted for the supplied redirect EXCEPT when the redirect has already been applied.

-    When substituting the supplied redirect into the discovery chain all other fields besides `Kind`, `Name`, and `Redirect` will be ignored.
+    When substituting the supplied redirect into the all other fields besides `Kind`, `Name`, and `Redirect` will be ignored.

   - `Service` `(string: "")` - A service to resolve instead of the current service.